steliosfran/steliosfran.github.io/index.md

 Stelios Frantzeskakis is a Staff Engineer at [Perry Street Software](https://www.perrystreet.com/), publisher of [SCRUFF](https://www.scruff.com/) and [Jack’d](https://www.jackd.com/), with more than 30M members worldwide.
 He has been professionally developing mobile apps for more than 10 years.
 <br/><br/>
-His passions and expertise include, but are not limited to, the following topics:
+His passions and expertise include, but are not limited to, the following areas:

 - Clean Architecture
 - MVVM & MVI architecture